Blog

 Risk Factors for Suicide

 Psychiatric illnesses have been diagnosed in 90% or more of individuals who die by suicide.
-Among the mental health conditions depression is the most potent in elevating risk for suicide.
-Suicidal ideation becomes more active when the severity of the depression is higher and compounded when the individual experiences a major stressful life event and other risk factors are also present.
-Other mental health conditions that are associated with suicide in hierarchical order include drug abuse, bipolar disorder, schizophrenia and personality disorders like borderline personality disorder.
+Among the mental health conditions, Anorexia Nervosa and Depression have been identified as being among the most potent psychiatric disorders in elevating the risk of suicide.
+Other mental health conditions that are associated with suicide include drug abuse, bipolar disorder, schizophrenia, and personality disorders like borderline personality disorder.
+Serious or chronic health conditions such as cancer, end-stage renal disease, HIV/AIDS, and chronic pain also elevate suicide risk.
+Individuals with such illnesses often have co-morbid depression as well.

 Psychological risk factors include: